Tuesday, 20 December 2011

 20, December 2011.

-To add to my list of Paadal Petra Shiva Sthalangal dharshan I planned to go for the Tulu Nadu (Karnataka ) Paadal petra Shiva Sthalam at Gokarna.
+To add to my list of Paadal Petra Shiva Sthalangal darshan I planned to go to the Tulu Nadu (Karnataka) Paadal Petra Shiva Sthalam at Gokarna.
 This is Thirugnanasambandar Paadal petra sthalam.
-When I discussed with friends, every body suggested to add more temples during this visit.
-Murudeshwar, Udupi and Dharmasthala are the temples which were added in the list of my yathra.
-One of my best friend Mr C K Namdev who helped me a lot and arranged for accommodation at Gokarna and Udupi.
+When I discussed this with friends, everybody suggested adding more temples during this visit.
+Murudeshwar, Udupi, and Dharmasthala are the temples that were added to the list of my yatra.
+One of my best friends Mr C K Namdev helped me a lot and arranged for accommodation at Gokarna and Udupi.
 I cannot forget the hospitality extended to me by his daughter during the stay at Gokarna.
-I was honoured that they dined along with me and they even skipped the usual non vegetarian sea food, since I am a strict vegetarian ( Now !!!).
+I was honored that they dined along with me and they even skipped the usual non-vegetarian seafood, since I am a strict vegetarian (Now !!!).

-After reaching the Mangalore at 4.25 Hrs on 17-12-2011, boarded the Mangalore Verna Passenger train to Gokarna ( 225 Kms ) starts at 06.50 Hrs.
-On seeing the Murudeshwar Temple Gopuram and Shiva statue from long distance got down at Murudeshwar station and went to temple, through auto from the main road.
-The auto driver charged me only Rs 20, which is a surprise to me.
-Shiva statue is the second tallest in the world ( 123 feet, 1st is at Nepal ) with a history of the sthalam is constructed under the statue made up of Stucco suthai.
-The Rajagopuram is of 20 story height ( 237.5 feet ) with 2 nos of electric lifts.
+After reaching Mangalore at 4.25 Hrs on 17-12-2011, boarded the Mangalore Verna Passenger train to Gokarna (225 km) starting at 06.50 Hrs.
+On seeing the Murudeshwar Temple Gopuram and Shiva statue from a long distance got down at Murudeshwar station and went to temple, through auto from the main road.
+The auto driver charged me only Rs 20, which was a surprise to me.
+Shiva statue is the second tallest in the world (123 feet, 1st is at Nepal) with a history of the sthalam being constructed under the statue made up of Stucco suthai.
+The Rajagopuram is 20 stories in height (237.5 feet) with 2 nos of electric lifts.

-After having a darshan at Murudeshwar came to main road to catch the bus to Gokarna.
+After having a darshan at Murudeshwar came to the main road to catch the bus to Gokarna.
 Since there is no straight bus to Gokarna went through Kumta.
-In Gokarna temple did pooja to Mahabaleshwar as directed by the priest and able to touch and feel the Shiva statue of very very small size ( Kottai pakku ).
+In Gokarna temple did pooja to Mahabaleshwar as directed by the priest and was able to touch and feel the Shiva statue of very very small size ( Kottai pakku ).
 The fee paid to the temple was Rs 150.00.
-The temple is constructed unique Kerala style with wood and Mangalore tiles with out Rajagopuram.
+The temple is constructed in a unique Kerala style with wood and Mangalore tiles without Rajagopuram.
 Amman sannathi is at the back of the Shiva temple.
 The Vinayagar temple is in front of the Shiva temple and one can see the mark on the statue hit by Lankan King Ravana.
-After the dharshan went to sea shore on the western side of the temple entrance.
-Since the day happened to be a week end Saturday lot of school children and public came for darshan.
+After the darshan went to the shore on the western side of the temple entrance.
+Since the day happened to be a weekend Saturday lot of school children and the public came for darshan.

-After the darshan of Mahabaleshwar, left for UDUPI about 16.45 Hrs via Kumta by bus after thanking Mr Namdev’s daughter and his son-in-law.
+After the darshan of Mahabaleshwar, left for UDUPI at about 16.45 Hrs via Kumta by bus after thanking Mr. Namdev’s daughter and his son-in-law.
 Arrived Udupi at 00.30 Hrs on 18-12-2011 and went to the lodge Mallika.
 The room was reserved by Mr Namdev’s brother-in-law Mr Ganesh.
-After having a sleep of just 3 hours went to Udupi Temple.
-Even though there was a heavy rush I could be able to have two different alankara dharshans of Sri Krishna through Kanaka kindi (Window grills).
-After dharshan vacated the lodge by 08.00 Hrs and proceed to Dharmasthala.
+After having sleep of just 3 hours went to Udupi Temple.
+Even though there was a heavy rush I could be able to have two different alankara darshans of Sri Krishna through Kanaka Kindi (Window grills).
+After darshan vacated the lodge by 08.00 Hrs and proceeded to Dharmasthala.

-From Udupi there are no frequent buses.
-Got the bus at 09.00 Hrs and it took nearly 3 hour 15 minutes to reach the Dharmasthala temple ( 110 Kms through hill route.
-The road in many places are very bad.
-Since the day Sunday, happened to be a weekly holiday, very heavy rush was there.
+From Udupi, there are no frequent buses.
+Got the bus at 09.00 Hrs and it took nearly 3 hours and 15 minutes to reach the Dharmasthala temple (110 Km through the hill route.
+The roads in many places are very bad.
+Since the day Sunday, happened to be a weekly holiday, the very heavy rush was there.
 It took me about 30 minutes to deposit my Chappel and back bag.
-Got Rs 200 ticket and moved through very very long QQQQQQQ and had the darshan of Sri Manjunatha Swamy and Ammavaru.
-After darshan came out at 13.00 Hrs and boarded the bus ( Near the temple entrance) to Mangalore to catch the Chennai super fast Express Train which leaves by 16.00 Hrs.
-I was little upset for not able to spend more time to see the Bahubali statue and other places, importantly missed the free meals as every body suggested.
+Got a Rs 200 ticket and moved through a very very long QQQQQQQ and had the darshan of Sri Manjunatha Swamy and Ammavaru.
+After darshan came out at 13.00 Hrs and boarded the bus (Near the temple entrance) to Mangalore to catch the Chennai super fast Express Train which leaves at 16.00 Hrs.
+I was a little upset for not being able to spend more time seeing the Bahubali statue and other places, and importantly missed the free meals as everybody suggested.
 When I reached the station the time was 15.45 Hrs and announcement call to board the train.

-Total distance covered in the yathra is 2500 Kms in 72 hours ( 16th 09.00 hrs from Chennai Home and reached on 19th Dec 2011 at 09.00 Hrs ) of which Darshan time in the temples was around 7 to 8 hours only.
+The total distance covered in the yatra is 2500 Km in 72 hours (16th 09.00 hrs from Chennai Home and reached on 19th Dec 2011 at 09.00 Hrs) of which Darshan time in the temples was around 7 to 8 hours only.

 GOKARNA AND MURUDESHWAR

-Sage Narada, who came to know of this incident, realised that with the AtmaLinga, Ravana may obtain immortality and create havoc on earth.
-He approached the Lord Ganesh and requested him to prevent the AtmaLinga from reaching Lanka.
-Lord Ganesh knew that Ravana was a very devoted person who used to perform prayer ritual in the evening every day without fail.
+Sage Narada, who came to know of this incident, realized that with the AtmaLinga, Ravana may obtain immortality and create havoc on Earth.
+He approached Lord Ganesh and requested him to prevent the AtmaLinga from reaching Lanka.
+Lord Ganesh knew that Ravana was a very devoted person who used to perform prayer rituals in the evening every day without fail.
 He decided to make use of this fact and came up with a plan to confiscate the AtmaLinga from Ravana.

 267. SRI MAHABALESHWAR TEMPLE,